aiday-mar/Javascript_React_Tutorials/REACT_ES6_ES2016/README.md

 let b = 3
 ```

 Furthermore const variables are read-only but not immutable.
+The fact that const variables are not immutable implies for example that it is possible to create a const array and then push some new entries into that array.